directus-labs/guest-authoring/video-streaming-app-with-directus-and-sveltekit/index.md

 }
 ```

 Create a new `components` folder inside the `src/libs` folder.
 Within this new folder, create two component files: `VideoCard.svelte` and `VideoGrid.svelte`.
-Add the following code snippet to the `VideoCard.svelte` file:
+Add the following code to the `VideoCard.svelte` file:

 ```svelte
 <script lang="ts">